Paradoxical set

 The Banach–Tarski paradox is that a ball can be decomposed into a finite number of point sets and reassembled into two balls identical to the original.

 In set theory, a paradoxical set is a set that has a paradoxical decomposition.
 A paradoxical decomposition of a set is two families of disjoint subsets, along with appropriate group actions that act on some universe (of which the set in question is a subset), such that each partition can be mapped back onto the entire set using only finitely many distinct functions (or compositions thereof) to accomplish the mapping.
 A set that admits such a paradoxical decomposition where the actions belong to a group $G$ is called $G$-paradoxical or paradoxical with respect to $G$.

 Paradoxical sets exist as a consequence of the Axiom of Infinity.
 Admitting infinite classes as sets is sufficient to allow paradoxical sets.

 Definition

 Suppose a group $G$ acts on a set $A$.
-Then $A$ is $G$-paradoxical if there exists some disjoint subsets $A_1,...,A_n,B_1,...,B_m \subseteq A$ and some group elements $g_1,...,g_n,h_1,...,h_m \in G$ such that:
+Then $A$ is $G$-paradoxical if there exist some disjoint subsets $A_1,...,A_n,B_1,...,B_m \subseteq A$ and some group elements $g_1,...,g_n,h_1,...,h_m \in G$ such that: